Mette Krah analoge fotografie

 “Sound defines any space; it is through architecture that sonic space is constructed, and it is through our actions that this space is defined.”

 Throughout 2022, Jordan and Cuervo spent many hours at Het HEM, investigating its acoustics, making field recordings and developing a method to analyse the built environment and its history.
 This type of research is related to sonic archaeology.
-We interviewed them about their discover-ies.
+We interviewed them about their discoveries. (update 21 July 2023: find an extended version of this interview on The Couch)

 HH: Can you tell us where your interest in sonic archaeology started?